mdapena/pyventus/docs/tutorials/event.md

 ### Benefits

 <p style='text-align: justify;' markdown>
-    &emsp;&emsp;By treating exceptions as first-class events, Pyventus provides a unified approach to error handling.
+    &emsp;&emsp;By treating exceptions as first-class events, Pyventus provides a unified approach to handling errors in an event-driven manner.
 This approach leverages the existing event-driven infrastructure, promotes code reuse, and enables flexible and powerful error handling strategies.
 </p>

 ## Global Events